-- Robert Shaw agreed to settle at an early stage of the investigation, and received a 30 per cent discount.
-Without this Mr Shaw would have received a fine of £237,040.
+- Robert Shaw agreed to settle at an early stage of the investigation, and received a 30% discount.

 - The FCA found that Robert Shaw breached Statement of Principle 7 of its requirements for approved persons, and was not fit and proper to carry out any significant influence function in relation to any regulated activity carried on by any authorised person, exempt person or exempt professional firm.

-- The FCA has undertaken a number of enforcement actions against individuals for SIPP advisory failings, including Timothy Hughes and Andrew Rees of 1 Stop Financial Services and Peter Legerton and Lloyd Pope of TMI.
+- The FCA has undertaken a number of enforcement actions against individuals for SIPP advisory failings, including Timothy Hughes and Andrew Rees of 1 Stop Financial Services.

 - Information on investments made through the Harlequin group.